ministryofjustice/opg-event-store/domains/POAS/events/payment-received/index.md

 name: payment-received
 version: 0.0.1
 summary: |
-  A payment has been successful in GovUK Pay
+  The payment has been successful in GOV.UK Pay
 producers:
   - opg.poas.makeregister
 consumers:
   - opg.poas.sirius-proposed
 owners:
   - vega
   - mrlpa
 ---

+## Trigger

+MRLPA has directed a user to GOV.UK Pay and GOV.UK Pay has sent them back with confirmation that the transaction is complete.

+This does not mean the payment has arrived in OPG's bank account.

-## Details
+## Effect

-When a payment is taken in GovUK Pay and the result is success, this event is sent.
-Multiple payments may be created for a single LPA.
+Sirius fetches the payment details from GOV.UK Pay and stores a payment record in its database so the payment can be displayed in the UI.

 <NodeGraph title="Consumer / Producer Diagram" />